The Museum of London will be putting on a fun, family-friendly walk around the sites associated with the Great Fire of London.

 And what did Samuel Pepys bury in his back-garden?

-Along the way you'll take part in some fun mini challenges.
+Along the way you'll be taking part in some fun mini challenges.

 > Craig’s review of The City – “I thought I'd just hang around The City today, the so-called "Square Mile".
 That's the bit inside the old city walls where all the big banks and financial institutions live.
 If you want to make some new friends then try catching the tube from Waterloo to Bank at half-8 in the morning -- when all the bleary-eyed businessmen and women are bustling off to work.… continued”